hisurfadvisory/MACROSS/core/README.md

  \resources folder = put any enrichment or custom config files you want in here (json, xml, etc.)<br>
  \logs folder = The location you want MACROSS to write its log files to (currently sitting in the resources folder)<br>

+Review the scripts I've included in the modules folder to get an idea of the required structure for MACROSS integration.<br>
 The first three lines of your automation script require these:<br>

 	#_sdf1   BRIEF DESCRIPTION OF YOUR SCRIPT